I'm going to have to do one more thing to find out.

 Let's see.

-We have to save these for tomorrow because a couple of others, too.
+We have to save these for tomorrow.

-Uh and cookie, make just give me these Hillary sound bites in a separate page.
+And Cookie, just give me these Hillary sound bites in a separate page.

-Have them so Mike can keep them standing by every day because this is not uh going to vanish or go away.
+Have them so Mike can keep them standing by every day because this is not going to vanish or go away.

-We'll be back and close it out here in a sec.
+We'll be back and close it out here in a second.

-Uh this issue, have we lost our toughness?
+This issue, have we lost our toughness?

-It's a lizard fire-breathing lizard dragon.
+It's a lizard, fire-breathing lizard dragon.

-Um this is the uh the February issue.
+This is the February issue.